tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-skillset.md

  HTTPS is required for all service requests.
 If the skillset doesn't exist, it is created.
 If it already exists, it is updated to the new definition.

 > [!NOTE]
 > A preview version of this API includes a [knowledgeStore definition](2019-05-06-preview/create-skillset.md#kstore), used to store output of AI enrichment for workloads other than search.
-The REST API version **2019-05-06-Preview** provides this fature.
+The REST API version **2019-05-06-Preview** provides this feature.

 ## URI Parameters